alisi1989/RFMIX2-Pipeline-to-plot/README.md

 ind9	MiddleEast

+RFMIX2 Execution:

-We suggest to run RFMIX2 just on individual at a time. you can use loop to include all individuals of target into the analysis. you will obtein more output for each individual.
+We recommend running RFMIX2 for one individual at a time.
+You can use a loop to include all target individuals in the analysis.
+This will generate more output files, one for each individual.

-The genetic map file must to be contain all chromosomes together. from 1 to 22. the first column is chr, second column is pos and the tirtdh column is cM. is tab delimited
+The genetic map file should contain all chromosomes together, from 1 to 22.
+The columns should represent chromosome, position, and cM, tab-delimited.

+Example:

 chr	pos	cM \
 chr1	55550	0 \